lxynox/mWebsite/README.md

 # mWebsite
-pesonal website mainly static HTML (blog with MySQL database) \n the dev branch of this project \n refer to the homepage dir to view the source of front-end web design \n
+pesonal website mainly static HTML (blog with MySQL database). the dev branch of this project . refer to the homepage dir to view the source of front-end web design.

 # introduction
 build on process, continue to update ......